-Last December, US President Donald Trump signed a decree banning the use of Kaspersky Lab software within US government agencies.
-This latest iteration of anti-Russian sanctions demanded all individuals employed by Washington to wipe the world-renowned anti-virus software off their computers within 90 days of the decree’s signing.
+Last December, Donald Trump signed a decree banning the use of Kaspersky Lab software within US government agencies.
+This latest iteration of anti-Russian sanctions demanded all individuals employed by Washington to wipe the world-renowned anti-virus s software off their computers within the next 90 days since the moment of signing.

-However, as the latest IT news show, Kaspersky Lab which received recognition for its achievements in the fight against all sorts of malware was not thrown out the door for genuine security concerns, but as a part of ongoing anti-Russia propaganda efforts we’ve been witnessing lately across the West.
-It’s also clear that Washington couldn’t care less about the efforts that Kaspersky Lab has been taking in countering high-profile cyber-espionage and government-sponsored malicious activities on the Internet that American intelligence agencies have been exposed as engaged in.
+However, as latest IT news show, Kaspersky Lab that received recognition for its achievements in the fight against all sorts of malware was not thrown out of the door for some sort of misbehavior or dubious activities, but as a part of ongoing Russophobic propaganda efforts we’ve been witnessing lately in the West.
+It’s also clear that Washington couldn’t care less about the efforts that Kaspersky Lab was taking in countering high-profile cyber-espionage and government-sponsored malicious activities in the Internet that American intelligence agencies have been engaged in a long while.

-Such conclusions can be made based on outcomes during the recently held Kaspersky Security Analyst Summit (SAS), where Kaspersky Lab experts blew the lid off about the sophisticated spy-ware program known as Slingshot.
+Such conclusions can be made based on the conclusions of the recently held Kaspersky Security Analyst Summit (SAS), where Kaspersky Lab experts blew the lid off about the sophisticated spy-ware program known as Slingshot.
 It turned out that this malware has been operational since 2012, but it took IT security firms years to spot it.
-And it was the Russian-based company Kaspersky Lab that exposed this spy-ware of US intelligence agency-design to establish total surveillance over the Internet, as it’s been noted by the The Times.
+And it was the Russian-based company Kaspersky Lab that exposed this spy-ware of designed by US intelligence agencies to establish total surveillance over the Internet, as it’s been noted by the The Times.

-According to this British publication, Kaspersky Lab, now barred from US markets, uncovered this malicious software, which allows US agencies to access routers to monitor user activity across the web.
+According to this British publication, Kaspersky Lab, which was deprived of the right to sell its products in American markets, uncovered this malicious software, which allows US agencies to access routers to monitor user activity across the web.

-Originally, Slingshot was created by the US military to track suspected terrorists who would use Internet cafes across the Middle East and North Africa to coordinate their activities.
-This malware was deployed in Afghanistan, Iraq, Kenya, Sudan, Somalia, Turkey and Yemen and, according to some experts, and over just six years of Slingshot becoming operational, a great many of both individuals and government agencies suffered across the Middle East and Africa.
+Originally, Slingshot was created by the US military to track radical Islamists who would use Internet cafes across the Middle East and North Africa to coordinate their activities.
+This malware was deployed in Afghanistan, Iraq, Kenya, Sudan, Somalia, Turkey and Yemen and, according to some experts, and over just six years of Slingshot getting operational a great many of both individuals and government agencies suffered across the Middle East and Africa.

-CyberScoop experts and their sources believe that Kaspersky Lab couldn’t know for sure, but suspected that one of the countries of the Five Eyes intelligence alliance, which includes Australia, Canada, New Zealand, the United Kingdom and the United States, was behind developing Slingshot.
+CyberScoop experts and their sources believe that Kaspersky Lab couldn’t know for sure, but was suspecting that one of the countries of the Five Eyes intelligence alliance, comprising Australia, Canada, New Zealand, the United Kingdom and the United States was behind developing Slingshot.

-According to cyber security experts, Slingshot is an extremely complex platform for attacks that one couldn’t develop without investing huge amounts of effort, time and money.
+According to cyber security experts, Slingshot is an extremely complex platform for attacks that one couldn’t develop without investing huge amount of efforts, time and money.
 According to those same analysts, the complexity of Slingshot makes even Project Sauron and Regin pale in comparison, which means that government-sponsored hackers could only develop something like this.

 According to the statement released by Kaspersky Lab: